 Dark-eyed juncos often are called "snowbirds" because when you see them in winter, they resemble their surroundings: gray above and white below.

-which flash in flight, and the bright pink bill.
+A junco's charcoal gray body contrasts with its white belly, white outer tail feathers which flash in flight, and the bright pink bill.
 The body of a female junco is a duller brownish-gray.

 Their head is marked with bold black and white stripes.
 The broad eyebrow stripe is yellow in front of the eye and white or tan behind it.